Wolf3s/xbmc4xbox-python/python/Doc/library/xml.sax.handler.rst

 --------------------

-Objects with this interface are used to receive error and warning information from the :class:`~xml.sax.xmlreader.XMLReader`.
-If you create an object that implements this interface, then register the object with your :class:`~xml.sax.xmlreader.XMLReader`, the parser will call the methods in your object to report all warnings and errors.
+Objects with this interface are used to receive error and warning information from the :class:`XMLReader`.
+If you create an object that implements this interface, then register the object with your :class:`XMLReader`, the parser will call the methods in your object to report all warnings and errors.
 There are three levels of errors available: warnings, (possibly) recoverable errors, and unrecoverable errors.
 All methods take a :exc:`SAXParseException` as the